IAmEyad/blog/urara/2024-04-03/+page.md

 - About Me

 There isn't anything there right now, I still have to do some writing up for some old projects I've worked on/projects I'm currently working on.
 Same with the About Me.
 But I intend to start filling things in on a daily basis, at-least there be a daily post talking about something interesting in tech, braindumping about some topic I've been reading up about, or just some updates about a new language/tech I'm learning.
-Oh and note that the dates go YYYY-MM-DD, I know that's confusing for us Americans.